You'll Like The 2010 Cadillac CTS If...

 Under the Hood

-The 2009 Cadillac CTS-V's surprisingly smooth new 6.2-liter supercharged "LSA" V-8 pumps out a road-ripping 556 horsepower and 551 pound-feet of torque.
+The 2010 Cadillac CTS-V's surprisingly smooth 6.2-liter supercharged "LSA" V-8 pumps out a road-ripping 556 horsepower and 551 pound-feet of torque.
 A somewhat tamer sibling of the hand-built "LS9" supercharged V8 that generates an incredible 638 horsepower and 604 pounds-feet in the new Corvette ZR1, it is a Corvette-based pushrod (cam-in-block) V8, not a multivalve, double-overhead-cam design like Cadillac's Northstar V8 and most other modern engines.
 Its integral intercooler controls intake air temperature to optimize output, and its performance-enhancing supercharger's new four-lobe rotor is surprisingly quiet.

 556 horsepower @ 6100 rpm